publiccodenet/projects/README.md

 # License

-© 2018 Foundation For Public Code
+© 2018 Foundation for Public Code